awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_finding-types-s3.md

 **Default severity: Low**

+#### <a name="stealth-s3-serveraccessloggingdisabled_datasource"></a>
++ **Data source: **CloudTrail management events

 #### <a name="stealth-s3-serveraccessloggingdisabled_full"></a>

 This finding informs you that S3 server access logging is disabled for a bucket within your AWS environment\.
-If disabled, no logs are created for any actions taken on the identified S3 bucket or on the objects in the bucket, unless S3 object level logging is enabled for this bucket\.
-Disabling logging is a technique used by unauthorized users in order to cover their tracks\.
-This finding is triggered when server access logging is disabled for a bucket\.
-To learn more, see [S3 Server Access Logging](https://docs.aws.amazon.com/AmazonS3/latest/dev/ServerLogs.html)\.
+If disabled, no web request logs are created for any attempts to access the identified S3 bucket, however, S3 management API calls to the bucket, such as [DeleteBucket](https://docs.aws.amazon.com/AmazonS3/latest/API/API_DeleteBucket.html), are still tracked\.
+If S3 data event logging is enabled through CloudTrail for this bucket, web requests for objects within the bucket will still be tracked\.
+Disabling logging is a technique used by unauthorized users in order to evade detection\.
+To learn more about S3 logs, see [ S3 Server Access Logging](https://docs.aws.amazon.com/AmazonS3/latest/dev/ServerLogs.html) and [S3 Logging Options ](https://docs.aws.amazon.com/AmazonS3/latest/userguide/logging-with-S3.html)\.

 #### <a name="stealth-s3-serveraccessloggingdisabled_remediation"></a>